choudarirashmithareddy-lang/RTL_Workshop/Module4/README.md

 # 1. RTL-to-Gate-Level Design Flow

-The experiments in Day 4 follow the typical progression from an RTL description to a technology-mapped implementation and its post-synthesis verification.
+The experiments in Module 4 follow the typical progression from an RTL description to a technology-mapped implementation and its post-synthesis verification.

 ```text
 RTL Verilog Code